tatianegercina/FinTech/01-Lesson-Plans/12-NLP/Supplemental/StudentGuide.md

 </details>
 <details><summary>Sentence Tokenization</summary><br>

-In NLP words are not the only items tokenized.
-In the following example we'll tokenize a short text into sentences.
+In NLP, words are not the only items that can be tokenized.
+In the following example, we'll tokenize a short text into sentences.
 First we use `.split()` and the period delimiter:

 ![Mando3](Images/Mando_sent_split.PNG)